pumpkinhasapatch/sb3-commit-bash/README.md

 WHAT IT NEEDS
 -------------
-    Windows 10
-    7z
-    GitHub Desktop (and path to installation adding to PATH)
+    Any Linux distribution bundled with GNU coreutils 'unzip' command, included in most distros but may need to be manually installed GitHub Desktop Linux Fork installed from .deb, .rpm or package manager

+GitHub Desktop Linux Fork can be downloaded [here](https://github.com/shiftkey/desktop#readme).

   OTHER NOTES
 -----------
     The basic folder structure is -

-        MyProject
+        MyProject/
-            assets (used by tool to store asset files) bin (contains commit.bat which is fully commented in case you want or need to edit it) sb3 (used by tool to store sb3 file) scripts (used by tool to store script files)
+            commit.sh (fully commented in case you want or need to edit it) scripts/ (used by tool to store converted Scratch scripts)

-    WARNING: Do not store your own files in the assets, sb3 or scripts folders as they are purged during the conversion process!

-    Add any other folders or files that you want added to the repository.
-I tend to have 'source-graphics' for GIMP layered graphic files, 'source-sfx' for pre-squashed sound effects, 'data' for data, etc.
+    sb3 and assets folders are currently not working due to changes in the Scratch API.

 HOW TO SET UP
 -------------
     1) Download the repository as a zip file and extract it to your project folder (e.g. into d:/projects/beeb-emulator).
 This will create several subfolders, the most important of which will be ./bin because that will contain commit.bat
     2) Ensure your system is set up with "what it needs".
-If you're using a different platform or different tools then the batch file will need modification to match.
+If you're using a different platform or different tools then the bash script will need modification to match.
-    3) Edit the commit.bat file for the project you're working on -
+    3) Edit the commit.sh file for the project you're working on -
-        i) Set PROJECT to the project id of your Scratch project - set to RokCoder's Beeb Emulator by default (531881458) ii) Set UNZIP to point to your 7z.exe file - assuming you have installed 7z then this is probably already pointing to it
+        i) Set PROJECT to the project id of your Scratch project - set to RokCoder's Beeb Emulator by default (531881458) ii) Set DOWNLOAD to point to the folder where your web browser saves files (Uses RokCoder's website to convert projects)
     4) Create a GitHub repository for your project folder

 HOW TO USE
 ----------
-    1) Run the batch file
+    1) Run the bash script
+    2) Wait for scripts to parse in sb3-to-txt, then save the output .zip to your Downloads folder
-    2) When GitHub Desktop opens, ensure it's using the correct repository
+    3) When GitHub Desktop opens, ensure it's using the correct repository
-    3) Enter your commit message and hit the commit button
+    4) Enter your commit message and hit the commit button

 FOR OTHER PLATFORMS AND TOOLS
 -----------------------------